 The Canon G3260 is good for printing photos.
 Thanks to its incredible supertank system, it's extremely affordable to print color photos, and the cost-per-print for photos is among the cheapest we've tested.
 The color accuracy is decent, and it produces good-quality photos that are more than good enough if you want to fill up a photo album.
 It can print in most photo sizes except for 2" x 3".

 The Canon PIXMA G3260 has a few variants, like the Canon PIXMA G1220, which doesn't have a scanner, and the Canon PIXMA G2260, which also has a flatbed scanner.
 However, neither can print wirelessly like the G3260 can.
 Note that the model number changes slightly depending on the region.
 You can see the label of our unit here.

 The Canon PIXMA G3260 is a very good family printer.
 It also yields an outstanding number of both black and color pages, and its cost-per-print for color documents and photos is among the lowest we've seen.
 While you can print via Wi-Fi, it doesn't support Bluetooth or printing directly off a USB thumb drive or SD card.
-For other options, check out our recommendations for the best home printers, the best office printers, and the best printers with cheap ink.

 The Canon PIXMA G6020 and the Canon PIXMA G3260 are both all-in-one supertank color inkjets.
 They have similar features and printing performance, with flatbed scanners and superb page yields, but the G6020 prints faster overall, can automatically print double-sided, and produces better-looking photos.
 It also has an Ethernet port.
 On the other hand, the G3260 produces more accurate colors, but the average person shouldn't notice a difference, and both should be fine for casual use.